QTM 305What can Women do in Christian Ministry

 Lexical Nuance [C]: In the centuries surrounding the NT, authentein often carried a nuance of "originating" or "instigating" (see BDAG, Louw-Nida).

-The Logic [I]: Egalitarians read this as a Local Patch for the Artemis cult (women as "source" of life/wisdom).
+The Logic [I]: Egalitarians read this as addressing a local situation (e.g. Artemis cult) (women as "source" of life/wisdom).
 Complementarians see a universal prohibition on women exercising authority. - 3.1.5 The “One-Woman Man” Clause [E/I]: The overseer/elder must be “the husband of one wife” (mias gynaikos andra – 1 Timothy 3:2).
 Complementarians [I] read this as a gender requirement.
 Egalitarians [I] argue the phrase is an idiom for a "one-woman man," functioning as a character qualification (faithful, not polygamous).

-The Reality Check [I]: Complementarians note that even after Galatians 3:28, the church recognized functional distinctions (for example slaves and masters in Ephesians 6:5–9).
-They argue spiritual equality does not automatically erase all role differentiation [I]. - 3.2.2 The Pattern of the Twelve [E/I]: Jesus chose twelve men as foundational apostles (Matthew 10:1–4 [E]).
+Complementarian reply [I]: Even after Galatians 3:28, the church kept some role distinctions (e.g. slaves and masters in Ephesians 6:5–9).
+They say spiritual equality does not remove all role differences [I]. - The Twelve [E/I]: Jesus chose twelve men as apostles (Matthew 10:1–4 [E]).

-The Consistency Question [I]: Egalitarians counter that the Twelve were not only male but also Jewish.
-If maleness is a timeless requirement, consistency would require Jewishness.
-They argue the Twelve represent the twelve tribes (Matthew 19:28 [E]), a historically specific choice tied to redemptive symbolism.
+Egalitarian reply [I]: The Twelve were also all Jewish.
+If being male is a timeless requirement, why not Jewish?
+They say the Twelve represent the twelve tribes (Matthew 19:28 [E]), a specific choice for redemptive symbolism, not a rule that only men can lead.

-- 3.3.1 The Imago Dei Anchor [E]: "So God created man in his own image, in the image of God he created him; male and female he created them" (Genesis 1:27 [E]).
+- Image of God [E]: "So God created man in his own image, in the image of God he created him; male and female he created them" (Genesis 1:27 [E]).

-The Logic [I]: The Imago Dei is expressed through gendered embodiment, not despite it.
-Both male and female are required to fully image God.
-This is not a hierarchy; it is a complementary duality within the divine image. - 3.3.2 Christ as Head [E]: Christ is “the head of the body” (Colossians 1:18 [E]).
+Logic [I]: We image God through being male or female, not despite it.
+Both are needed to reflect God fully.
+This is complementary, not a hierarchy of worth. - Christ as head [E]: Christ is "the head of the body" (Colossians 1:18 [E]).
 Paul grounds this head/body metaphor in creation order and Christ-church typology (Ephesians 5:31–32).

-- 3.3.3 The Co-Heir Principle [E]: 1 Peter 3:7 [E] states: "...husbands, live with your wives in an understanding way, showing honor to the woman as the weaker vessel, since they are heirs with you of the grace of life..."
+- Co-heirs [E]: 1 Peter 3:7 [E] states: "...husbands, live with your wives in an understanding way, showing honor to the woman as the weaker vessel, since they are heirs with you of the grace of life..."

-The Logic [I]: Even in a passage that acknowledges differentiation ("weaker vessel"), Peter emphasizes co-inheritance.
-The ultimate eternal status is equal; present-day differences do not erase that future equality. - 3.3.4 Resurrection & Gendered Embodiment [E/I]: Since the body is resurrected (1 Corinthians 15:42–44), gendered embodiment is part of our restored future.
+Logic [I]: Even where Peter notes difference ("weaker vessel"), he stresses co-inheritance.
+In the end, status is equal; present roles do not remove that. - Resurrection and gender [E/I]: Our bodies are raised (1 Corinthians 15:42–44), gendered embodiment is part of our restored future.

-The Marriage Variable [I]: The current marriage regime ends in the resurrection (Matthew 22:30 [E]); that doesn't erase embodied difference.
-The hardware gets renewed, not replaced.
+Note [I]: Marriage ends in the resurrection (Matthew 22:30 [E]); that does not erase being male or female.
+Our bodies are renewed, not replaced.

 3.4 FINAL AUDIT: INTERNAL COHERENCE